Apps Like Dave: Here are 13 More Cash Advance Options

 Axos Bank Direct Deposit Express

 Axos Bank has grown greatly in popularity over the last couple of years.
 This is probably because of its Direct Deposit Express.
-While not a cash advance app, Axos Bank’s Direct Deposit Express helps you get your paycheck a few days earlier than usual.
+Axos Bank’s Direct Deposit Express helps you get your paycheck a few days earlier than usual.
 Usually, banks make you wait to access your funds until after your paycheck has cleared.
 Axos deposits the amount of your paycheck into your account as soon as they get notified of an incoming direct deposit.
 Then they keep your deposit when it clears.
-Viola!
-Payday a few days early!

 Other good options to check out (or to mention to your employer) are: